saumya15-tech/e-commerce-app/README.md

 The ProductCardComponent consists of the carousel.

 ##
-The ProductCardComponent shows the details of the selected product with the add to cart button and price.
+The ProductCardComponent and ProductDetailComponent shows the details of the selected product with the add to cart button and price.

 ##
 The CartComponent consists of the shipping methods,total amount.